hicops/hicops/README.md

 diffutils@3.7        gotcha@1.0.3     libpciaccess@0.13.5  openblas@0.3.10  py-et-xmlfile@1.0.1  py-pillow@7.2.0      python@3.7.8              zlib@1.2.11
 dyninst@10.2.0       hwloc@2.2.0      libpng@1.6.37        openssl@1.1.1g   py-jdcal@1.3         py-pyparsing@2.4.2   qhull@2020.1
 ```

-`Note`: The package versions listed in the above list are not compulsory.
-You may install the latest versions of the packages.

 ### On a regular computer (skip if using XSEDE Comet)
 Install the `mpich` package using `spack install mpich%gcc@version`